|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today, we enjoy a full day visit to the Valbona Valley, one of most beautiful parts of the Northern Albanian Alps with over 8000 hectors becoming a national park in 1996.
 Depending on the weather, we have the opportunity to enjoy caves, a pass, or the lovely Curraj i Eperm Monastery.
 Overnight in Valbona.

-Day 13: Boating on Drini River, To Shkodra
+Day 13: Boating on Drini River, Shkodra sightseeing

-This morning we have a very early start (4.30AM wake up, 6AM departure) to the day as we board a small ship for our cruise to Koman along the Drini river.
+This morning we have a very early start (4.30AM wake up, 6AM departure) to the day as we board our small ship, cruising to Koman along the Drini river.
 Upon our arrival in Loman, we will board our bus and drive to Shkodra, located on the southernmost shore of beautiful Lake Shkoder in northwestern Albania.
 It is one of the oldest and most historic towns in Albania.
 It is a vibrant and important cultural and economic center and has a pulsating street life.
 Many visitors feel that Shkodra is the soul of Albania.
 The most attractive quarters of the city are commonly called the Pjaca.
 We stop quickly to take a photo of Mother Teresa’s Memorial statue before visiting the Shkodra Cathedral and Ethnic Museum to learn about the religions within Albania.
 Overnight in Shkodra.